alphagov/smart-answers/README.md

 # Smart Answers

-> Smart answers are a great tool for content designers to present complex information in a quick and simple way.
-Defining what they are – decision trees? calculators? tools? is immaterial – what they do is provide a reusable technical framework to build a quick and simple answer to a complex question.
+A tool for content designers to present complex information as a flow of questions, leading to an outcome.

 ## Screenshots